varennes-ecofin/marforecast-app/README.md

 # marforecast-app
-This app use semi-norm representation of stable MAR to forecast extreme events
+This app uses semi-norm representations of stable MAR processes to forecast extreme events